-As you go, keep your peepers peeled for the street food for which Hoi An’s famous.
-You’re bound to have worked up an appetite and there’s nothing wrong with a cheeky snack before lunch, right?!
+As you go, keep your peepers peeled for the street food for which Hoi An is famous.
+You’re bound to work up an appetite and there’s nothing wrong with a cheeky snack before lunch, right?!

 Suggested time: 1:30 pm

-Lunchtime!
-Again, you’ll be spoiled for choice.
 My advice is to join the locals at the Outdoor Food Court on An Hoi Island.
-Here, 10-15 different food vendors line up and rotate their stalls weekly to give everyone a fair chance to be first in line.
+Here, you’ll be spoiled for choice, with 10-15 different food vendors who line up and rotate their stalls weekly to give everyone a fair chance to be first in line.
 Sweet.